 Canvas users are prompted to add usage rights tags to the files they upload.
-Canvas allows instructors to select and upload multiple files at once and it has an efficient bulk process for tagging these files with appropriate usage rights.
-Students will be unable to view newly added files until instructors add usage rights tags.
+Instructors can select and upload multiple files at once and Canvas has an efficient bulk process for tagging these files with appropriate usage rights.
+Students are unable to view1 files until instructors add usage rights tags.

 How to add usage rights and publish your files

-When you upload files to Canvas Files, files will be unpublished () by default and students cannot see them.
+When uploading files to Canvas Files, files will be unpublished () by default and students cannot see them.

-- To publish files, you will first need to add a usage right designation, either one-by-one or in bulk.
+- To publish files: Add a usage right designation either one-by-one or in bulk.

-- Tag multiple files: Command or control-click multiple rows to select them or if all items in a nested folder will share the same tag, click to the folder’s row.
-Next, click the copyright button that appears in the toolbar above.
+- Click the copyright button that appears in the toolbar above.
 (NOTE: you will see a yellow alert “Items selected have different usage rights” but you can ignore this; it appears even if the selected items have the same usage rights and doesn’t prevent you from taking action.)

-- Choose one of five usage rights tags.
-These tags will be visible to students and will be taken by them as a sign as to what needs to stay private to the class or can be shared freely, so if you are unsure, learn more about the five usage rights below.
+- Choose one of usage rights options.
+Usage rights are visible to students and is an indication as to what needs to stay private to the class or can be shared freely.

 - Add a copyright holder or Creative Commons license: Citations are not required by Canvas, but may be required by the rights holder as part of your license.
 If you are using material with a Creative Commons license, you will need to specify which type.